 where, αtm×p is a matrix of regression coefficients and τ is an error term such that τ∼N(0,Σw|z).

 Following the concept of relevant space, a subset of predictor components can be imagined to span the predictor space.
 These components can be regarded as relevant predictor components.
 Naes and Martens (1985) introduced the concept of relevant components which was explored further by Helland (1990), Næs and Helland (1993), Helland and Almøy (1994) and Helland (2000).
 The corresponding eigenvectors were referred to as relevant eigenvectors.
-A similar logic is introduced by R Dennis Cook, Li, and Chiaromonte (2010) and later by R. D. Cook, Helland, and Su (2013) as an envelope which is the space spanned by the relevant eigenvectors (R. Dennis Cook 2018, 101).
+A similar logic is introduced by R. Dennis Cook, Li, and Chiaromonte (2010) and later by R. D. Cook, Helland and Su (2013) as an envelope which is the space spanned by the relevant eigenvectors (R. Dennis Cook 2018, 101).

 In addition, various simulation studies have been performed with the model based on the concept of relevant subspace.
 A simulation study by Almøy (1996) has used a single response simulation model based on reduced regression and has compared some contemporary multivariate estimators.
-In the recent years Helland, Saebø, and Tjelmeland (2012), Sæbø, Almøy, and Helland (2015), I. S. Helland et al. (2018) and Rimal, Almøy, and Sæbø (2018) implemented similar simulation examples as we are discussing in this study.
-This paper, however, presents an elaborate comparision of the prediction using multi-response simulated linear model data.
+In recent years, Helland, Saebø and Tjelmeland (2012), Sæbø, Almøy and Helland (2015), I. S. Helland et al. (2018) and Rimal, Almøy and Sæbø (2018) implemented simulation examples similar to those we are discussing in this study.
+This paper, however, presents an elaborate comparison of the prediction using multi-response simulated linear model data.
 The properties of the simulated data are varied through different levels of simulation parameters based on an experimental design.
-Rimal, Almøy, and Sæbø (2018) has a detail discussion about the simulation model that we have opted here.
-The following section presents the estimators under comparison in more detail.
+Rimal, Almøy and Sæbø (2018) provide a detailed discussion of the simulation model that we have adopted here.
+The following section presents the estimators being compared in more detail.

 Prediction Methods

 Partial least squares regression (PLS) and Principal component regression (PCR) have been used in many disciplines such as chemometrics, econometrics, bioinformatics and machine learning, where wide predictor matrices, i.e. p (number or predictors) > n (number of observation) are common.
 These methods are popular in multivariate analysis, especially for exploratory studies and predictions.
-In recent years, a concept of envelope introduced by R. Dennis Cook, Li, and Chiaromonte (2007) based on reduction in regression model has been implemented for the development of different estimators.
+In recent years, a concept of envelope introduced by R. Dennis Cook, Li and Chiaromonte (2007) based on reduction in regression model was implemented for the development of different estimators.
 This study compares these prediction methods based on their prediction performance on data simulated with different controlled properties.

 Principal Components Regression (PCR):

 Principal components are the linear combinations of predictor variables such that the transformation makes the new variables uncorrelated.
 In addition the variation of the original dataset captured by the new variables are sorted in descending order.
-In other words, each successive components captures maximum variation left by the preceding components in predictor variables (Jolliffe 2002).
+In other words, each successive component captures maximum variation left by the preceding components in predictor variables (Jolliffe 2002).
 Principal components regression uses these principal components as a new predictor to explain the variation in the response.

 Partial Least Squares (PLS):

 Two variants of PLS: PLS1 and PLS2 are used for comparison.
 The first one considers individual response variables separately, i.e. each response is predicted with a single response model, while the latter considers all response variables together.
-In PLS regression the components are determined such as to maximize a covariance between response and predictors (Jong 1993).
-R-package pls (Mevik, Wehrens, and Liland 2018) is used for both PCR and PLS methods.
+In PLS regression, the components are determined so as to maximize a covariance between response and predictors (Jong 1993).
+R-package pls (Mevik, Wehrens and Liland 2018) is used for both PCR and PLS methods.

 Envelopes: